nsporillo/GlobalWarming/README.md

 These are just a sample of the possible effects, these will be configurable and implement randomness and probabilities.

-## Roadmap
-+ Support for non-spigot platforms.
-+ <strike>Incorporate Methane, since CO2 is not the only greenhouse gas that matters.</strike> Done!

 ## Related Science of Climate Change
 ### Atmosphere warms with more CO2 because of Greenhouse Effect